1. Practice Experience Program – Specialist Stream Leave Policy

 6.1 Participants may apply for leave of equal duration to that permitted by their place of work, to a maximum of 24 months.
 If at the end of this 24 month period the participant is unable to return to the program, they may be withdrawn.
 For more information, see the Practice Experience Program Withdrawal Policy.

 6.2 When submitting a request for extenuating and unforeseen circumstances, participants must adhere to the evidence requirements of the Extenuating and Unforeseen Circumstances Guidelines.

 6.3 The status of a participant’s provider number during periods of leave will depend on the duration of the leave:

 - Leave of less than six months: the participant’s provider number will remain active, but it is expected that participants will not undertake paid employment that is inconsistent with their reason for taking leave.
 Item billing using the participant’s PEP provider number will be audited whilst the participant is on leave; contravention is a violation of legislation and will be reported to the Department of Human Services (Medicare) and/or the Medical Board of Australia.
-Any contravention will also be handled as per the Educational Misconduct Policy.
+Any contravention will also be handled as per the Academic Misconduct Policy.